PedroIlustre/api-document-manager-ws/README.md

 - Inside the container run "composer install"
 - Inside the conainter run "php artisan migrate"

-Done.
+You made it!
 The project is ready to run!
+Have fun :)

 It was created two api-endpoints to proccedd with part of the assingment:
 "/api/new-document-type" and "/api/new-document"